Things to do

 Accompanied by a local neighbor, you embark on this full-day adventure, hiking along a trail through abandoned pastures adorned with towering trees.
 As you progress, the vegetation becomes denser, with taller trees and a more pronounced tropical forest setting.
 Your ultimate destination awaits at the Tapir River within the private Wildlife Refuge Rios Dantas, situated along the northern border of Barbilla National Park.

-Perched atop the cliff overlooking the river are two quaint and rustic cabins built 1980: s.
+Perched atop the cliff overlooking the river are two quaint and rustic cabins built in the1980:s.
 From their verandas, you can enjoy panoramic views of the Tapir River.

 The distance for the hike hasn't been accurately measured, but it's estimated to be around 3 km, making it a total of 6 km round trip.
 However, it's the elevation gain from approximately 550 meters above sea level to around 150-200 meters above sea level, as well as the humidity, temperature, and the rugged and muddy path that make it challenging.